Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 Welcome to the 2025 Atami Sea Fireworks Festival!

-Official reminder: There will be large crowds after the fireworks festival, so please purchase Shinkansen tickets in advance.
+Official reminder: The fireworks festival ends with large crowds, so please purchase your Shinkansen tickets in advance.

-After exiting the Shinkansen, you still need to pass through the conventional line ticket gate (just show your ticket QR code to the staff to exit).
+After exiting the Shinkansen, you still need to go through the conventional line ticket gate (just show the staff your ticket QR code to exit).

-The weather was cloudy, but the advantage was that it wasn’t too sunny!
+The weather is cloudy, but the good thing is it’s not too sunny!

 The Glorious Yakiniku Journey

-Walk straight through the shopping street and continue down to reach the beach.
+Walk straight through the shopping street and keep going down to reach the beach.

-Route as shown in the picture above, first head to Lawson to buy some food and drinks, then go to the beach for a picnic and wait for the fireworks.
+Route as shown in the image, first head to Lawson to buy some food and drinks, then go to the beach for a picnic and wait for the fireworks.

-The fireworks are launched roughly at the location shown above.
+The fireworks are launched around the location shown in the above picture.
 You can walk to Higashikaigancho and wait on the beach further back.
-Here, you can also go into the water, and there are shared restrooms and showers nearby for changing.
-(However, it’s recommended to check in advance, as some facilities seem to be old and poorly maintained.)
+You can also go into the water here, and there are shared restrooms and shower facilities nearby for changing.
+(However, it’s recommended to check in advance, as some facilities seem worn out.)

-At Atami Beach, you can also enjoy a distant view of Atami Castle.
+You can also enjoy a distant view of Atami Castle from Atami Beach.

 17:00 Atami Sunshine Beach

-It doesn’t feel necessary to arrive in Atami so early; the crowd is not as large as expected.
-You can still find beach spots before around 18:30, and even if the fireworks start at 20:20, there are still places available to watch.
+It doesn’t feel necessary to arrive in Atami so early; there are fewer people than expected.
+You can still find beach spots before around 18:30, and even by the 20:20 fireworks display, there are still places available.

 18:00 Atami Fireworks Festival Beach Crowd